 Do you see how simple this script is?
 That’s because 90% of sales is listening.
 I let my prospects talk themselves into a sale while making sure I don’t talk myself out of one!

 One of my business partners, Daniel Woodrum, takes a similar approach.
-Daniel and I co-own two Fit Body Boot Camp locations in South Carolina (Mount Pleasant and Greenville).
+Daniel and I used to co-own two Fit Body Boot Camp locations in South Carolina (Mount Pleasant and Greenville).
 Daniel has done thousands of sales consultations and summarizes the best sales principles in 8 points:

 - Start the consultation by finding common ground.
 This builds rapport and trust.
 Once you are comfortable with each other, then move into the actual consultation/sale.